Pro Pinball: Timeshock!

-Pro Pinball: Timeshock! is an action video game developed by Cunning Developments and published by Empire Interactive for Microsoft Windows and PlayStation.
+Pro Pinball: Timeshock! is an pinball simulation video game developed by Cunning Developments and published by Empire Interactive for Microsoft Windows and PlayStation.
 It is the second game in the Pro Pinball series, and is themed around the concept of time travel.

 A crowdfunded remake, Pro Pinball: Timeshock! - The ULTRA Edition was released in 2015 for mobile devices and in 2016 for computers.

 Theme and objectives

 The inclusion of a time machine fixture on the table facilitates the game's time travel theme.
 At any one time the player is in one of a handful of time zones, the main ones being The Present Day, The Distant Future, Ancient Rome and The Prehistoric Age.
 Completion of certain objectives allows the player to travel between time zones (although some must be unlocked first, by means of completing secondary objectives).

 Although the basic method of playing is persistent across time zones, the details of particular awards and objectives are themed towards the current time.
 For example, the player might be awarded with a ray gun in the future, whilst in the present day the player might be awarded with a magnet.
 This provides variety, and helps facilitate a wider set of goals.